Animal Communication: A Mathematical Review

 Combinatorial Calls in Putty-Nosed Monkeys

 The putty-nosed monkey, Cercopithecus nictitans (Fig. 10), occupy the dense rainforests of Central and Western Africa.
-This species heavily relies on tribe protection from vicious predators, such as leopards and eagles (Covert, 2019), and collaboration for through effective vocal-signal based communication.
+This species heavily relies on tribe protection from vicious predators, such as leopards and eagles (Covert, 2019), and collaboration for scavenging through effective vocal-signal based communication.

 Fig. 10.
 Putty-nosed monkey (Dizikes, 2019).